LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Introduction

-Furthermore, while jurisdictions vary in authoritative sources and handling of precedent, they generally adhere to a common underlying approach in legal reasoning, though with significant differences between common law and continental law systems.
-Common law systems (found in countries like the United States, United Kingdom, and Australia) emphasize case precedent and judge-made law, while continental law systems (prevalent in most European countries, Latin America, and parts of Asia) rely primarily on comprehensive legal codes and statutes.
-Regardless of the difference between legal traditions, legal reasoning typically involves tasks such as identifying the legal issue based on given facts, determining the applicable legal rules, and applying these rules to the specific facts of the problem at hand.
-In addition, legal reasoning requires a rich variety of linguistic expressions that often vary depending on the specific legal systems involved.
-Previous studies \cite{jin2025language,ryan2024unintended} show that LLMs exhibit cultural bias associated with the use of different languages.
-It is therefore essential to evaluate LLMs using multilingual legal data to better align with realistic needs.
+Furthermore, while jurisdictions differ in their authoritative sources and treatment of precedent, they share a common foundation in legal reasoning, though with notable distinctions between common law and continental law systems.
+Common law systems (e.g. the United States, United Kingdom, and Australia) emphasize case precedent and judge-made law, whereas continental law systems (prevalent in most of Europe, Latin America, and parts of Asia) rely primarily on comprehensive legal codes and statutes.
+Across traditions, legal reasoning involves identifying the legal issue from the facts, determining the relevant rules, and applying those rules to the case.
+It also depends on diverse linguistic expressions that vary across systems.
+Prior studies \citep{ryan2024unintended, jin2025language, fan2025medium, tian2026investigating} show that LLMs exhibit cultural biases tied to language use.
+Evaluating LLMs on multilingual legal data is therefore essential to align them with real-world needs.